dp250f/Open-Gas-Truck/README.md

 ## Description

 How to make your own gas truck conversion.
 Currently only the Associated T6 platform is done.
-TLR may happen if I or someone else feels very motivated to do so.
+TLR 22T conversion may happen if I or someone else feels very motivated and has the time to do so.

 ## Getting Started

-First I must say this is a project for experienced hobbyists.
+First I must say this is a project for experienced makers/hobbyists.
 There may eventually be ready-to-assemble kit versions, but for now it's DIY only.

 ### Prerequisites

 * 3D printer(s) with the following capabilities (for printing carbon-fiber PA6 Nylon)
-  * Hard 0.4mm and 0.25mm nozzle (hardened steel or equivelent)
+  * Hard 0.4mm and 0.25mm nozzle (hardened steel or equivalent)
-  * 300°c capable hot-end
+  * 300°C capable hot-end (make sure you hot-tighten it at that temperature)
   * Heated bed
+* Filament dryer
 * High quality Carbon-Fiber filled PA6 filament (I used Polymaker Polymide CF-PA6)
+* Magigoo or equivalent PA bed adhesive
 * Access to a laser cutting service such as send-cut-send
 * A T6, 6.1, 6.2, or 6.3 you don't mind sacrificing to the gas truck gods :-)
-* Lots of patience and some hacking skillz
+* Lots of patience and some hacking skills

 ### Tools

 * Printer for printing out chassis modification template
 * Center-punch
 * Cordless drill